Cheesecake Layered Red Velvet Cake

 - In a large bowl, beat sugar, oil, buttermilk, eggs, food coloring, vinegar and vanilla until well blended.
 In another bowl, whisk flour, cocoa, baking soda and salt; gradually beat into sugar mixture.

 - Transfer to prepared pans.
-Bake 30-35 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 30-35 minutes.
 Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.

 - For frosting, in a large bowl, beat cream cheese, butter and vanilla until smooth.
 Gradually beat in enough confectioners' sugar to reach desired consistency.
 Place one cake layer on a serving plate.
 Spread with 1 cup frosting.
 Carefully place cheesecake over frosting.